MarcDiethelm/such.less/README.md

 Such less.
 Many advance.
 So CSS.
 Wow.

 ## Why

-Mainly to collect, standardize and share some amazing best practices we have found while using LessCSS for frontend projects, from small to huge.
-Also to brag about them ~~a bit~~.
-Wow.
+To make setting up modern frontend CSS an efficient, structured and fun affair.
+To defeat the inherent complexity of modern web design with amazing best practices we have found while using LessCSS for frontend projects, from small to huge.

-Imagine if you could just drop some modular less files into your project and define some variables to set up the typography, a grid, re-usable responsive layouts, get some styles for wireframing and of course many truly useful helpers.
+Imagine if you could just drop some modular less files into your project and define some variables to set up the typography, create a grid, re-usable responsive layouts, get styles for wireframing and of course many truly useful helpers.

-This project aims to work as a collection of libraries.
-You set your configuration centrally in one file using less variables and then call the appropriate library mixins ~~all in one place~~ passing your variables into them.
+This project works as a collection of separate bundles.
+You set your configuration centrally in one file using less variables and then call the appropriate bundle mixins ~~all in one place~~ passing your variables into them.
 (After that you can tweak the libraries for your individual needs.)
+And your project's base styles are done!

 Such less.

+This project was originally created to collect, standardize and share our continually evolving CSS tooling.
+Also to brag about it.

 Todo: Maybe really separate default library code and user defined code.
 Integrate with less unlocks.

+## What's in it?
+such.less consists in a large part of .less "bundles" that define and structure different "areas" of a project's styles.
+The full list of components is...

+- Bundles
+	- Fonts [todo]
+	- Typography
+	- Layout [tbd]
+	- Responsive layouts
+- Libs
+	- Helpers
+	- "Responsibly" grid
+	- Wireframing
+- Elements
+- Project [tbd]
+- Structured variables that the bundles, elements and project depend on

+The bundles are described in detail in the Wiki [todo].

 ## Getting started
 - Install with (bower? see *TODO* below)